API Reference

 A Step object containing information about the messages exchanged.

-run(max_iter=None, save_json=False, save_csv=True, filename=None, config_name=None)[source]
+run(max_iter=None, save_json=False, save_csv=False, filename=None, config_name=None)[source]

 Runs the simulation until convergence or max iterations is reached.